StewartalsopIII/whisper_podcasts/docs/project_overview.md

 - The system will initially focus on M4A files only
 - All processing will be asynchronous
 - Failed transcriptions will be logged for manual review

+Little things to fix
+1. When I do an interview in Spanish, the show notes are in English.